Westend (Frankfurt am Main): The first skyscraper

 In 1938 Frankfurt came upon the chance to purchase a 58 hectare area between Bockenheimer Landstraße, Unterlindau, Staufenstraße and Reuterweg at a very reasonable price, which had previously belonged to the well-established Jewish Rothschild family, land which the Nazi government had put into probation.
 Although the 1950 selling price was later improved, the return of a third of this area was demanded to be returned as part of the Rothschild inheritance.
-After this, approval of the construction of a multi-storey development on the Rothschild's returned land was received (they sold it to Schweizer Zürich-Versicherung and Berliner Handelsgesellschaft) and office towers were established directly opposite the old opera house.
+After this, approval of the construction of a multi-storey development on the Rothschild's returned land was received (they sold it to Schweizer Zürich-Versicherung and Berliner Handels-Gesellschaft) and office towers were established directly opposite the old opera house.

 The Zurich building built in 1960, and demolished again soon after was the first multi-storied building in Frankfurt Westend.
 The city transformed the remaining part of the area into the Rothschildpark, which is accessible to everyone.